-- If you add a recipient whose certificate Mail cannot find, that address is highlighted in red and an unlocked icon appears to the right of the recipient's address.
-The message designation will now show unlocked and Not Encrypted.
+- If you add a recipient and Mail can’t find the certificate, that address is highlighted in red and an unlocked icon appears to the right of the recipient's address.
+The message designation will now show unlocked and Unable to Encrypt.

-Sending an encrypted message to someone not in your Exchange environment
+Send an encrypted message to someone outside your Exchange environment

-If the intended recipient is outside the sender's Exchange environment or if the sender is not using an Exchange account, the recipient's certificate must be installed on the device.
-Use these steps to do so.
+If the intended recipient is outside the sender's Exchange environment or if the sender isn't using an Exchange account, the recipient's certificate must be installed on the device.
+Use these steps.

-- In a signed message from the intended recipient, tap the sender's address button ("Anne Johnson" in the example below).
+- In a signed message from your intended recipient, tap the sender's address.
 Invalid signatures have a red question mark to the right of the sender's address.
 Mail indicates valid signatures with a blue check mark to the right of the sender's address.

 - To install and trust the sender's signing certificate, tap Install.

 - The Install button changes color to red and reads Remove.
-Tap Done in the upper-left to complete the certificate-installation process.
+Tap Done in the upper-right to complete the certificate-installation process.

 - iOS associates this digital certificate with the recipient's email address, allowing for message encryption.